Working at height in Canterbury

 Service profile across Canterbury

-Across the historic core of Canterbury, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Across Canterbury’s heritage, university and healthcare stock the recurring service mix is eyebolt and abseil-point pull testing on the older buildings of the historic core, where new anchors have to be specified to respect listed-building consent and sit invisibly from ground level, alongside mansafe cable-line and guardrail testing on the flat-roofed campus and hospital buildings.
+Davit and PPE examination features wherever facade access or rope-access work is in service, and a fair share of the work is documentation-led — bringing anchor points fitted over many years across the campus and town-centre estate back under one audit-ready record.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness